asaphbinene/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Katbin Blog"
 ---

 I'm glad you are here.
-I plan to talk about ...
+Takes a moment go through all our services and productor activities ...

+And feel free to leave a comment or a feedback thank you